Polish

 She didn’t just hurt me.
 She humiliated me.

 I’ve never been good at talking about that.
-Not in court, not in interviews, not even with my wife.
-I tried once and it came out wrong, like my mouth were full of stones.
+Not in court, not in the cop’s endless interviews, not even with my wife.
+I tried once, it just came out wrong, like my mouth was full of stones, and I just felt this flash like It was my fault.
+I should have stopped her, and there's no way she was going to believe it happened.
 I saw her face change, and I hated myself for putting it there.
-After that I swallowed it.
-That’s what men do, isn’t it.
-You swallow it, you get on with it, you build a life like none of it touched you.
+After that, I swallowed it.
+That’s what men do, isn’t it?
+You swallow it, you get on with it, you build a life and pretend outward that no one touched you.

 So, when I got old enough, I left Poland.

-England weren’t some fairy tale, but it was distance.
-It was a chance to be someone she couldn’t reach every day.
+England wasn’t some fairy tale, but it was distant.
+It was a chance to be someone she couldn’t reach.
 I worked whatever I could, hands-on jobs, long shifts, forklift driving.
 Nothing glamorous.
 Honest graft.
 I rented where I could, slept where I could, and told myself that if I just kept moving forward, I’d outrun her shadow.

 For a while, I did.